 According to the U.S. Consumer Product Safety Commission (CPSC), over 50 million Americans do their running on the Treadmill each year.

 If you’re starting or you’ve been off the treadmill for a while, it may be a bit confusing to know how to get started.
-But you don't have to be an expert to get the most out of it.
-So, how does running on treadmills compare with running outside?
-That's the burning question for many of us.
+But you have to see the running on treadmill benefits in comparison to running outside.
+So that’s the burning question for many of us.

-A treadmill can be a tempting at home alternative to pounding the pavement for any runner who struggles to fit their workouts into busy weekday schedules.
-While running on a treadmill can sometimes feel less “real” than running outside, research suggests that the two forms of exercises offer comparable health benefits, provided you stay within your target heart rate.
+A treadmill can be a tempting at-home alternative to pounding the pavement for any runner who struggles to fit their workouts into busy weekday schedules.
+While running on a treadmill can sometimes feel less “real” than running outside, research suggests that the two forms of exercise offer comparable health benefits, provided you stay within your target heart rate.

 A few different factors can influence the effectiveness of running on the treadmill vs. running outside.
 For example, if you live indoors or if you’re trying to take a break from the rain, going for a run on the treadmill can be a great substitute.
-If you live outdoors or if you're looking for a good workout, running on the treadmill may not provide the same benefits as running out.
+But, on the other hand, if you live outdoors or looking for a good workout, running on the treadmill may not provide the same benefits as running out.

-It reduces stress, increases energy, endurance, burns more calories, makes you feel active, and increases self-confidence.
+It reduces stress, gives an energy boost, increases endurance, burns more calories, makes you feel active, and increases self-confidence.

 Benefits of Running Outside

 I am an outdoor runner.
 So I’m always in favor of outdoor running.
-You get fresh air and the company of various other runners.
+You get the company of various other runners.

-Running on roads, pavements, etc., is like running on actual tracks.
+Running on roads, uneven ground, pavements, etc., is like running on actual tracks.
 You do not get bored and can have a different route every day.
-Lots of variations in the trail give you essential training of running on a race track.
+The trail’s numerous variations provide essential resistance training for running on a race track.
 There are different levels of inclines as well as declines on the same route.

 You can do road runs, dirt runs, hill runs, trail runs, and the list goes on.
 You experience the weather, the rain, the sun, the moon, nature in all its colors and vibes.

 Running outdoors is more exciting, and if you love running, you will always look forward to it.
-If you are practicing and training for a race, you have to run outside as most of the running tracks and all the marathon tracks are outdoors only.
+However, if you are practicing and training for a race, you have to run outside as most of the running tracks and all the marathon tracks are outdoors only.

 Cons of Running Outside

-There are various problems too with running outdoors.
-If you are a morning runner, depending on which part of the geography you stay in, it is usually dark when you start running, and sometimes it is still dark when you have finished.
+There are various problems too, with running outdoors.
+For example, if you are a morning runner, depending on which part of the geography you stay in, it is usually dark when you start running, and sometimes it is still dark when you have finished.
 Sometimes, you are not even able to see where your foot is falling.
-This can give you very funny to very horrendous experiences.
+It can give you very funny or very horrendous experiences.

-Later in the day, it is not even suggested with the kind of traffic we have in our metro cities nowadays, and till late evening it is the same.
+Later in the day, it is not even suggested with the traffic we have in our metro cities nowadays, and till late evening it is the same.

 My biggest worry when running outside is the fear of dogs.
-Yes, I do agree the fear of a dog chasing you does increase your speed, but I could manage without such pacers.
-In the complete quiet, when you suddenly hear a dog bark, even if you cannot see it, your pace automatically increases.
+Yes, I agree that the fear of a dog chasing you increases your speed, but I could manage without such pacers.
+In complete quiet, when you suddenly hear a dog bark, even if you cannot see it, your pace automatically increases.

 Once running on the serene beaches of South Goa, five dogs chased and surrounded me.
-I almost promised them I will not run ever again, but they themselves lost interest in me and left.
+I almost promised them I would not run ever again, but they lost interest in me and left.

 Benefits of Running on a Treadmill

-You know your track well.
-You can adjust the incline to your liking.
-You can do various other things while running like watching the news on TV or even read something.
+You know your tracks well and can adjust the incline, the cushion on the treadmill belt and the treadmill speed to your liking.
+You can do various other things while running, like watching the news on TV or reading something.
 You can set the treadmill to a particular pace and then run at that pace continuously.

-If at home, you do not even need proper running gear to run on a treadmill.
+Treadmill runners don’t even need proper running gear to run.
 Just wear your pajamas and get going.
-You are safe from all the vagaries of the weather.
+However, serious runners like to run in appropriate gear outside, in a gym or at home.
+You are safe from all kinds of weather conditions.
 You can also run in the airconditioned environment of your home or gym.

 You can run at any time of the day.
 There is no wind resistance, better weather control, less chance of injury, and no distractions.
 The treadmill keeps pushing the mat at you as you run, making running easier than running outside.